jlpteaching/ECS201A/hw1/hw1.rst

 Run your sieve program in gem5 instead of the 'hello' example.
 You will need to change the location in your configuration script to where your static binary is located.
 *Do not use se.py or any other configuration script.
-Use the one you made in the tutorial.*
+Use the one you made in the book.*
 Save the statistics file generated from this run, and for every run after this one.

 **Choose an appropriate input size.**